kshedden/numpy_workshop/numpy_basics.md

 ## Functions and methods in Numpy

 Some of the functionality of Numpy is implemented as functions, and some of it is implemented as methods.
-Some operations are implemented as both functions and as methods:
+Some commonly-used operations are implemented as both functions and as methods:

 ```
 x = np.random.normal(size=(4, 3))